What is SciTech?

 Where is SciTech offered?

-SciTech is exclusively located at Port Credit Secondary School, 70 Mineola Road East, in Mississauga for students living below the 401 Highway – served by Mississauga Transit’s Route 19 bus (Highway 10/Hurontario Street) and close to the Port Credit GO train station.
-The Peel Board does not provide transportation to regional programs, but there is an opportunity to arrange private bussing at an additional cost.
+SciTech is exclusively located at Port Credit Secondary School, 70 Mineola Road East, in Mississauga for students living south of the 401 Highway – served by Mississauga Transit’s Route 19 bus (Highway 10/Hurontario Street) and close to the Port Credit GO train station.
+The Peel Board does not provide transportation to Regional Programs, but there is an opportunity to arrange private bussing at an additional cost.

 How is it different from regular high school?